Maximum Partial List H-Coloring on P_5-free graphs in polynomial time: Abstract

 \section{Abstract}

 In this article we show that \maxpartial\ is polynomial-time solvable on $P_5$-free graphs for every fixed graph $H$.
 In particular, this implies that {\sc Maximum $k$-Colorable Subgraph} is polynomial-time solvable on $P_5$-free graphs.
-This answers an open question from Agrawal, Lima, Lokshtanov, Saurabh \& Sharma [SODA 2024].
-This also improves the $n^{\omega(G)}$-time algorithm for {\sc Maximum Partial $H$-Coloring} by Chudnovsky, King, Pilipczuk, Rz\k{a}\.{z}ewski \& Spirkl [SIDMA 2021] to polynomial-time algorithm.
+This answers an open question from Agrawal, Lima, Lokshtanov, Rz\k{a}\.{z}ewski, Saurabh \& Sharma [SODA 2024].
+This also improves the $n^{\OO(\omega(G))}$-time algorithm for {\sc Maximum Partial $H$-Coloring}, where $\omega(G)$ is the size of the largest clique in $G$, by Chudnovsky, King, Pilipczuk, Rz\k{a}\.{z}ewski \& Spirkl [SIDMA 2021], to polynomial-time algorithm (independent of the maximum clique size of the graph).